Naples: Geography

 The city is situated on the Gulf of Naples, on the western coast of southern Italy; it rises from sea level to an elevation of 450 m.
 The small rivers that formerly crossed the city's centre have since been covered by construction.
-It lies between two notable volcanic regions, Mount Vesuvius and the Campi Flegrei (Phlegraean Fields).
+It lies between two notable volcanic regions, Mount Vesuvius and the Phlegraean Fields.
 Campi Flegrei is considered a supervolcano.
 The islands of Procida, Capri and Ischia can all be reached from Naples by hydrofoils and ferries.
 Sorrento and the Amalfi Coast are situated south of the city.
 At the same time, the Roman ruins of Pompeii, Herculaneum, Oplontis and Stabiae, which were destroyed in the eruption of Mount Vesuvius in 79 AD, are also visible nearby.
 The port towns of Pozzuoli and Baia, which were part of the Roman naval facility of Portus Julius, lie to the west of the city.